Sacramento Ovarian Cancer Lawyer

 - The CA-125 blood test.
 CA-125 is a blood protein that can be measured.
 While a woman already diagnosed with ovarian cancer is likely to have a higher level of this protein in her blood – such extra high levels can also be caused by numerous other conditions.

 A small number of women who have mutations in their BRCA1 and BRCA2 genes may be more likely to develop this cancer than others.
-Likewise, gene mutations linked to other family cancer syndromes may also play key roles in the development of this disease These include PTEN, STK11, and others discussed in greater detail on the American Cancer Society website.
+Likewise, gene mutations linked to other family cancer syndromes may also play critical roles in developing this disease.
+These include PTEN, STK11, and others discussed in greater detail on the American Cancer Society website.

-As for other theories, some people believe that introducing male hormones into a woman’s vagina may play a role in the development of this disease.
-However, there are now more researchers who believe that there is a bigger connection between the number of times a woman experiences ovulation.
+As for other theories, some people believe that introducing male hormones into a woman’s vagina may play a role in developing this disease.
+However, more researchers think that there is a more extensive connection between the number of times a woman experiences ovulation.
+Being pregnant or on birth control pills decreases ovulation.
 Stated differently, the fewer times a woman ovulates, the lower her chances of developing this cancer.
-Being pregnant or on birth control pills decreases ovulation.

-Additional research is required concerning clearer causes and symptoms of ovarian cancer, multiple gene mutations, and better ways to diagnose and treat this potentially deadly disease.
-However, it’s now known that a woman’s long-term prognosis with this disease may partially revolve around whether she has developed changes in the TP53 tumor suppressor gene or the HER2 oncogene.Treatments Available to Women Who Have Ovarian Cancer
+Additional research is required concerning more apparent causes and symptoms of ovarian cancer, multiple gene mutations, and better ways to diagnose and treat this potentially deadly disease.
+However, it’s now known that a woman’s long-term prognosis with this disease may partially revolve around whether she has developed changes in the TP53 tumor suppressor gene or the HER2 oncogene.Treatments for Ovarian Cancer

 The woman was first diagnosed in 2012 with ovarian cancer.
 Since that time, her cancer has metastasized and progressed to a Stage IV, often fatal cancer.